- Things to Do

 How to get there: Take Route 9 north, following signs for the Cape May-Lewes Ferry.

 Rio Grande, at the intersection of Routes 9 and 47, is a year-round community.
 It's your best bet for big box stores and late-night tank fillups.

-What you'll find: Walmart, ShopRite, Aldi, Starbucks, Planet Fitness, PetSmart, Pearle Vision, UPS Store, AAA, Sally Beauty Supply, Ulta (coming soon), McDonald's, Taco Bell, Burger King, Five Guys, Dunkin' Donuts, 24-hour Wawa, Joe Canal's Liquor, Michael's, Walgreens, Lowe's, Bed Bath & Beyond, Famous Footwear, Ross, a good number of year-round restaurants (including Japanese, Mexican, Chinese, diners, pizza, and American fare), and a year-round movie theater.
-Also home to the original Winterwood store.
+What you'll find: Walmart Supercenter, Aldi, ShopRite, Starbucks, Planet Fitness, PetSmart, Pearle Vision, UPS Store, AAA, Sally Beauty, Ulta (coming soon), McDonald's, Taco Bell, Burger King, Five Guys, Dunkin' Donuts, Wawa (24-hour), Joe Canal's Liquor, Michael's, Walgreens, Lowe's, Bed Bath & Beyond, Famous Footwear, Marshall's, Ross, year-round restaurants, and a movie theater.
+Home to the original Winterwood store.

 How to get there: Take the Garden State Parkway to exit 4 toward Rio Grande.